AIFS: Limerick, Ireland

 - Junior/senior standing

-- Students must attend at least one information session.
+- Students must attend at least one information session and pre-departure orientation.

 - Day trip to Western Ireland